scottwrobinson/camo/README.md

 - `camo.getClient()`: Retrieves the Camo database client
 - `camo.getClient().driver()`: Retrieves the underlying database driver (`MongoClient` or a map of NeDB collections)
 - `Document.toJSON()`: Serializes the given document to just the data, which includes nested and referenced data

-## In the Wild
-Camo was created during the development of [Polymetrics](https://polymetrics.io/).
-It replaced the original models created with Mongoose, which ended up saving us a lot of time and headaches during design and testing.

-Are you using Camo in a public-facing app/website?
-[Let us know](mailto:s.w.robinson@gmail.com) and we'll post it here!

 ## Copyright & License
 Copyright (c) 2015 Scott Robinson